 A few weeks ago I had an addiction for cookies.
 At the time the supermarket had bags of dried cranberries and blueberries reduced, I bought quite a few bags!
 I sickened myself with the white chocolate and cranberry cookies so was left with a cupboard full of berries.

+Today I decided it was time to find a use for al these berries.
 Someone suggested pancakes.
 Fantastic idea as I’ve had my Nan’s old fashioned girdle pan in my cupboard for years waiting for me to make Scotch pancakes (also known as dropped scones).
 I used the recipe below but added a handful of cranberries.
 My nine-month-old daughter devoured one for her afternoon snack.
 They can be eaten warm or left to cool.
 I prefer them warm with butter melted on top.

 120g self-raising flour